"*" indicates required fields

 While there are 3rd party resources out there to help ease the learning curve, always consult with Metrc state regulators for the most up to date and accurate information.

 Automation centralizes data in an organization and encourages productivity and increases efficiency.
 Trym connects to the state system via Metrc API.
-Our Massachusetts Metrc integration streamlines reporting data to Metrc and to the state.
+Our Alaska Metrc integration streamlines reporting data to Metrc and to the state.

 Instead of inputting data into Metrc, cultivators also use Trym for its simplicity and usability.
 The added value from business management tools like task management and crop steering increases yields and improves team efficiency.
 Digital scales like Ohaus integrate seamlessly into Trym to make harvesting marijuana flower a breeze.